ladiesofcode/GitIntro/README.md

-# GIT Demo
+# Git Demo

-So you want to learn about GIT?
+So you want to learn about Git?
 A great place to start is:
 * [Learn Git Branching](https://learngitbranching.js.org/)
 * [GitLab basics guide](https://docs.gitlab.com/ee/gitlab-basics/README.html)